The Anvil (album): Release

 In later years, when reflecting upon the album, Ure also stated he felt the track "Again We Love" would have been a good single.

 The album's first release on the compact disc format was in Germany in 1983.
 It was re-issued on CD in the United States in 1997 by One Way Records, complete with two bonus tracks (though they are tracks from the 1980–81 era and not that of The Anvil).
 The Anvil was re-issued in the UK on CD by Cherry Red Records on 17 March 2008, containing six bonus tracks and detailed liner notes.
 A Remastered Edition, mastered from the original tapes, was released on CD in the US in 2020 by Rubellan Remasters including all the B sides and Dance mixes from the singles.

 Reception

 In his retrospective review, Dan LeRoy of AllMusic wrote that "almost all the band's efforts on The Anvil are extremely well-crafted synth pop."
 Emily Mackay of Record Collector opined that the album "[still] sounds remarkably fresh."
+Sonia Ducie of Record Mirror described the album as "fluent, melodic, entertaining dance music".